HananMurrar/ToDoListWeb/README.md

 ### To do list web
-The to-do list is a simple Spring Boot web application that allows users to efficiently create, read, update, and delete tasks
+The to-do list is a simple Spring Boot web application built using domain driven design principles, it allows users to efficiently create, read, update, and delete tasks

 #### Steps:
 ##### 1. Go to Spring initializr: